javier-gs00/github-profile-inspector/README.md

-# React-Less-Webpack-Template
+# Github-Profile-Inspector

-> A minimal webpack boilerplate for creating ReactJS apps using Less to style it.
+> A React.js app that uses the Github API to search and analize user data

-Content is served from localhost:3000 by default
+Search users by their username and see relevant data to their accounts.

-In development, AJAX request made like fetch('/api/some/route') will be made to localhost:3001/api/some/route
+(Still in development)